Definitions

 The risk identification module is focused on potential risks that have occurred or are likely to occur during the international event, the probability of the risks reoccurring, and severity of their impacts to all stakeholders and public or private property.
 Moreover, the risk identification plan seeks to establish the potential reputation damage in the event of a disaster or poor response.

 On the basis of the risk identification chart, the Qatar Civil Defence Department has come up with the following risk mitigation framework.
 To begin with, the department has a list of all potential hazards that might arise in the process of the World Cup.
 This is followed by the grading of each potential hazard in terms of probability of occurrence and potential impacts.
 The results of such hazards are rated in terms of different categories of impacts such as physical, property, reputation, and financial damages.
 The probability of their impacts is then categories as adverse, unaffected, negligible, and permanent.
-The above assessment is then used to categorise these risks as low, moderate and high when prioritising for their mitigation.
+The above assessment is then used to categorize these risks as low, moderate, and high when prioritizing for their mitigation.

 Preparedness

 Irrespective of the magnitude of impact, disasters or hazards have a varying scope and mitigation plans in place.
 The Qatar Civil Defence Department disaster preparedness plan is organised into four systematic and interdependent phases.
-These stages are Mitigation, Planning, Response and Recovery (Yamagata & Maruyama 2016, 67).
+These stages are Mitigation, Planning, Response, and Recovery (Yamagata & Maruyama 2016, 67).

 Response Priorities